 Once the fizz settles, pour the rest of the vinegar (the other 3 cups) into the other half of your mixture.

 You might need to mix it with a spoon to make sure it is thoroughly dissolved.

 Once all the fizzing is done, pour the DIY natural fabric softener into your bottle to keep near the washer.

 Yes, this recipe is that fast to make!

-Notice that this natural fabric softener doesn’t use any fragrances.
-That’s why this natural fabric softener is great for those with fragrance sensitivities and allergies.
+Notice that this DIY natural fabric softener doesn’t use any fragrances.
+That’s why this best vinegar fabric softener is great for those with fragrance sensitivities and allergies.